pmd/pmd/docs/pages/pmd/userdocs/extending/your_first_rule.md

 rules quickly and painlessly.
 Basically, it allows you to examine the AST of a code snippet and evaluate an XPath expression against it.

-Like for PMD and CPD, you can launch it using `run.sh designer` on Linux/Unix and `designer.bat` on Windows.
+Like for PMD and CPD, you can launch it using `pmd designer` on Linux/Unix and `pmd.bat designer` on Windows.
 The interface looks like the following:

 {% include image.html file="userdocs/designer-overview-with-nums.png" alt="Designer overview" %}